 This isn't a blog post, but more of a blog-collection.
-6 common things that systems thinkers like to say that are bupkis.
+8 common things that systems thinkers like to say that are bupkis.
 We call them sacred cows of systems thinking because it is almost blasphemous to disagree with them, even though most have a much bigger bark than bite.
 Click on the links below (in the right column) to red the blogs on each sacred cow.
+And, one thing is for sure, dare to challenge any one of these sacred cows 🐮, and you'll take a rash of shit 💩for it.
+People will come out of the woodwork to defend them with great fanfare and handwaving 👋.
+But stay steady, the logic of nature 🌱 and science 🔬 eventually win them over, but it can take time ⌛.
+Ug. 😛 In the list below, click on the links to go to articles on the sacred cow and its scientifically-valid replacement.

 When I was a child, my mother would tell me a story of her own childhood.
 She spoke of how the children would collect tin foil wrappers from gum and cigarette packs and make a foil ball that could be turned in to help the war effort.
 This was all part of a scrap drive that children and citizens participated in willingly that included gathering grease fat containing glycerine that was used for bombs and metals of all kinds used in bombers (made by an increasingly female workforce that “manned” the factories where B-52 bombers were being made).
 Everyone pitched in because “our boys” were “over there” fighting.